 Compression is the stress that resists a crushing force.
 [Figure B] The compressive strength of a material is also measured in psi.
 Compression is the stress that tends to shorten or squeeze aircraft parts.

 Shear is the stress that resists the force tending to cause one layer of a material to slide over an adjacent layer.
-[Figure D] Two riveted plates in tension subject the rivets to a shearing force.
+[Figure D] Two riveted plates subjected to tension place the rivets in shear.
 Usually, the shearing strength of a material is either equal to or less than its tensile or compressive strength.
 Aircraft parts, especially screws, bolts, and rivets, are often subject to a shearing force.

 Strength or resistance to the external loads imposed during operation may be the principal requirement in certain structures.
-However, there are numerous other characteristics in addition to designing to control the five major stresses that engineers must consider.
+However, in addition to controlling the five major stresses, engineers must consider numerous other design characteristics.
 For example, cowling, fairings, and similar parts may not be subject to significant loads requiring a high degree of strength.
 However, these parts must have streamlined shapes to meet aerodynamic requirements, such as reducing drag or directing airflow.